 Know your Employer Identification Number (EIN).
 For sole proprietorships, this is usually your personal Social Security number.
 Sole proprietorships and LLCs can also get their own dedicated EIN from the IRS.
 Depending on your area, you’ll also need to see what licensing, zoning, and insurance requirements your business needs to follow.

 To stay open, your cleaning business has to manage cash flow and expenses.
 Having a reasonable sense of your operation’s costs will help you price your cleaning services and figure out how to manage cash flow.

+For starters, estimate the price to start a small business.
 What are your fixed costs?
 Fixed costs may change over time but are stable for set periods, such as an annual lease.
 They include insurance, utilities, leases, and mortgages.

 What are your variable costs?
 These recurring costs fluctuate and can cover payroll, taxes, supplies, cleaning products, and fuel.

 Choose your target market: Residential cleaning will have different costs, requirements, and expectations than commercial cleaning.
 Specialty niches, such as carpet cleaning or chimney sweeping, will also have their own niche considerations.
-Other factors may affect the costs you have for servicing your target market, such as a preference for environmentally-friendly cleaners, or additional sanitation requirements due to the COVID-19 pandemic.
+Other factors may affect the costs you have for servicing your target market, such as a preference for environmentally friendly cleaners or additional sanitation requirements due to the COVID-19 pandemic.

 To give you a general idea of the costs you may face, here are common startup expenses for a low-cost cleaning business: